vanheeringen-lab/genomepy/README.md

 ## Contributing

 Contributions welcome!
-Send me a pull request or get in [touch](mailto:simon.vanheeringen@gmail.com).
+Send me a pull request or [get in touch](mailto:simon.vanheeringen@gmail.com).

 When contributing a PR, please use the [develop](https://github.com/vanheeringen-lab/genomepy/tree/develop) branch.
 For style, code will be checked using flake8 and [black](https://github.com/psf/black).
-These modules can be installed via conda, `conda install black flake8 flake8-bugbear` or via pip `pip install black flake8 flake8-bugbear`.
-All requirements can be found in the `environment.yaml`.
+These modules can be installed via conda, using the `environment.yaml`, or `conda install black flake8 flake8-bugbear` or via pip `pip install black flake8 flake8-bugbear`.

 ```
 black --check genomepy/ setup.py tests/